blast-project/BaseEntitiesBundle/README.md

 - naming: provides a database table naming based on your vendor / bundle / entity
 - guidable: provides GUID primary keys to your entities
-- traceable: provides createdAt / updatedAt fields and doctrine listeners to your entities
+- timestampable: provides createdAt / updatedAt fields and doctrine listeners to your entities
 - addressable: provides address fields to your entities (address, city, zip, country...)
 - treeable: provides tree structure to your entities
 - nameable: provides a name field to your entities